SCASTELLANO6044/TFT-AI/readme.md

 This project uses TensorFlow to implement a Convolutional Neural Network (CNN) for image classification.
 The goal is to classify skin lesion images into different categories.
 The dataset used is HAM10000, which contains skin lesion images with associated metadata.

-When this project is executed for the first time it will create, train, evaluate, and save a model to be used in the next executions of the script.
+When this project is executed for the first time it will create, train, evaluate, and save a model to be used in the next script executions.

 ## Run Locally